 - Soothe gastrointestinal discomfort

-Lastly, cinnamon is widely regarded -- even among conventional docs -- for its role in regulating blood sugar.
-First off, cinnamon slows down how quickly your stomach empties after eating a meal.
+Cinnamon is widely regarded in medical circles — even among conventional docs — for its role in regulating blood sugar.
+The spice helps to slow down how quickly your stomach empties after eating a meal.

-Cinnamon also re-activates your body's worn-out insulin receptors.
-It also blocks the enzyme that damaged these insulin receptors in the first place.
+Cinnamon also appears to re-activate the body’s worn-out insulin receptors.
+And also blocks the enzyme that damaged the insulin receptors in the first place.

 A surprisingly small amount is all it takes

-After the 12 weeks, the blood sugar levels of those taking the cinnamon fell eight percent.
-Plus, their systolic blood pressure came down about 3 ½ points and their diastolic number fell about 5 points.
+After the 12 weeks, the blood sugar levels of those taking the cinnamon fell a healthy eight percent.
+Plus, the lucky volunteers who got the cinnamon saw their systolic blood pressure drop about 3 ½ points and their diastolic number fall about 5 points.

 Not too shabby for something as simple as adding a sprinkle of cinnamon to your morning oatmeal or even your coffee.